Jump into the Fire: Release

 "Jump into the Fire" received substantial airplay throughout the early 1970s.
 After the international success of Nilsson's cover of the Badfinger ballad "Without You", the song was a surprising choice for the second single from Nilsson Schmilsson.
 It was edited down from around seven minutes to three-and-a-half for this release.
 The single peaked at number 27 on America's Billboard Hot 100 chart, number 16 on the RPM singles chart in Canada, number 26 on Australia's Go-Set National Top 40, and number 34 in West Germany.
 Later in 1972, Nilsson included "Jump into the Fire" in his musical horror film Count Downe.
 The film was produced by Ringo Starr and later retitled Son of Dracula for its limited cinema release in 1974.

-In 1990, the song was used by director Martin Scorsese as the soundtrack to a frenetic scene in his film Goodfellas, when Ray Liotta's character, a cocaine-addicted gangster, fears that the authorities are closing in on his illegal activities.
+In 1990, the song was used by director Martin Scorsese as the soundtrack to a frenetic scene in his film Goodfellas, when Ray Liotta's character Henry Hill, a cocaine-addicted gangster, fears that the authorities are closing in on his illegal activities.
 Rolling Stone described the effect: "This is what paranoia sounds like ... the more the filmmaker fades those 'Oh oh ooohs' in and out, the more your own nerves start to fray."
 Sean O'Neal of The A.V.
 Club writes: "I have to admit, even when I play 'Jump Into The Fire' today, I keep seeing that same helicopter."
 Michael Gallucci of the website Ultimate Classic Rock lists "Jump into the Fire" at number 3 in his list of the ten best Nilsson songs, behind "Without You" and "Everybody's Talkin'".